byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 Some test code is provided to you in *bitmap_accelerator_test.c* to ensure that you implement it correctly.
 This will be used in the next step.

+**Note:** You may want to review the [HDMI Driver]({% link _documentation/hdmi.md %}) page to review the layout of the pixel buffer.
+Although you are interfacing directly with the pixel buffer in memory, the memory layout provided by the HDMI driver is nearly identical.
+The only exception is the byte ordering of colors; **in hardware the color ordering is (green, blue, red)** (when you used the HDMI driver you supplied it in (red, green, blue) and the driver re-ordered before writing to memory).

 ## Vitis HLS

 ### Creating a Project